ramda/ramda/README.md

 As much as we can, we would like the implementation to be both clean and elegant.
 But the API is king: we will sacrifice a great deal of implementation elegance for even a slightly cleaner API.

-Unlike the developers of that silly-named _Eweda_ project, though, this one will focues also on performance, striving for a reliable and quick implementation over any notions of functional purity.
+Unlike the developers of that silly-named _Eweda_ project, though, this one will focus also on performance, striving for a reliable and quick implementation over any notions of functional purity.